Project Support Grants

 Literary Arts

-Upload up to five PDFs of recent work by writers involved in upcoming or current-year programming.
-Each PDF should be no more than six pages long.
-Or, using the Web Link Collection form in the GO Smart portal, submit no more than five minutes of video presenting readings or spoken word performances by the writers involved in the upcoming or current-year programming.
+Upload up to five documents of recent work by writers involved in upcoming or current-year programming.
+Each document should be no more than six pages long.
+Or, submit no more than five minutes of video presenting readings or spoken word performances by the writers involved in the upcoming or current-year programming.
 Provide the title of each work, the name of the author, and the year each work was published or presented.

 Dance